Code-Institute-Submissions/Lockdown-Cocktail-V2/README.md

 https://www.thecocktaildb.com/api.php

-Used to collect the data for the cocktails that are shown in searchbar and 'Cocktail Generator'.
+Used to collect the data for the cocktails that are shown in the searchbar and 'Cocktail Generator'.

 ### Testing

-Please refer to seperate document found [here] (testing/TESTING.md)
+Please refer to seperate document found [here](assets/testing/TESTING.md)

 #### W3C Validator Testing
 I used the W3C validators for HTML and CSS to check my code.
-I used the BeautifyTools to check my Javascript http://beautifytools.com/javascript-validator.php On the final test there were no errors found.
+I used the BeautifyTools to check my Javascript: http://beautifytools.com/javascript-validator.php On the final test there were no errors found.
 There were a few errors throughout my work on the project that I corrected as I went along.

 #### Feature Testing